FixedPaul/VanitySearch-Bitcrack/README.md

  -random: Random mode active.
 Each GPU thread scan 1024 random sequentally keys at each step.
 Not active by default

+ -backup: Backup mode allows resuming from the progress percentage of the last sequential search.
+It does not work with random mode.

 If you want to search for multiple addresses or prefixes, insert them into the input file.